MichelaPozzi/2025-topic-03-group-02/README.md

 ## Repository
 1. **Main Analysis Code**
 The main part of the project, the code, can be found under "2025-topic-03-group-02-code_final.Rmd".
+> Note: The code was partially written with AI assistance using ChatGPT 4.o.

 2. **Datasets**
 All used datasets are stored in the folder called "datasets".
 It includes: